 Subrogation

 When an applicant receives benefits from federal disaster assistance sources, non-profits, or their insurance after the award determination is made and prior to the file closeout DOB re-assessment, these funds may be owed by the applicant to the program.
-Applicants are made aware of this at the application stage, through program reminders and at award closings where the loan agreement is executed.
+Applicants are made aware of this at the application stage, through program reminders, and at award closings where the loan agreement is executed.
 As part of the loan agreement process, applicants also sign a subrogation agreement.

 If during the closeout review process the DOB reassessment results in a finding that additional duplicative funds were provided to the applicant, FloridaCommerce will notify the applicant of the duplicative funding amount.
 This letter will include demand for payment of the funds that must be subrogated to the program.
 The applicant must submit these funds via certified check to FloridaCommerce.